bullhorn/invenias-api-docs/source/index.html.md

 503 | Service Unavailable | The server is not ready to handle the request.

 # Using Lists
-There are many list endpoints available for Invenias core entities that can be leveraged to be used in Applications.
+There are many list endpoints available for Invenias core entities that applications can use.

-It's possible to POST a request body in a list endpoint request allowing you to define filters, sorting, grouping, column selection, pagination, and more.
+It’s possible to POST a request body in a list endpoint request allowing you to define filters, sorting, grouping, column selection, pagination, and more.

 <aside class="notice">
-Please note, there is a row limit of <b>1000</b> rows per call when using a List endpoint.
+Please note, there is a row limit of <b>1000</b> rows per call when using a list endpoint.
 </aside>

 Parameter | Default | Type | Description